tjdaas/kappa-SPL2/README.md

 To do list:
 1. Try to add parallalization while using jitclass
-2. rewrite the function params as a dictionary
-3. clean up the code
 4. write proper documentation of the code
 5. change the boolean arg parse arguments to 0 (False), 1 (True) instead